jrbsu/jrbsu/README.md

 My name's Joe.
 I'm a Lead Trust and Safety Specialist at the [Wikimedia Foundation](https://wikimediafoundation.org/) in San Francisco, California — the non-profit organisation that supports [Wikipedia](https://wikipedia.org) and related free-knowledge projects like [Wikidata](https://wikidata.org) and [Wikimedia Commons](https://commons.wikimedia.org/).

-Find out more about me in [my personal website](https://joesutherland.rocks).
+Find out more about me on [my personal website](https://joesutherland.rocks).

 <!--
 **jrbsu/jrbsu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.